utkutpcgl/ViTFreeze/README.md

 - NOTE: min_lr is 0 based on freeze_out(j/max_j becomes 1 and layer is frozen after that)
 - NOTE: blr is set already, you have to set batch_size to the same number as localmim paper.
 - NOTE: the cls token serves as global image context summarizer, but here (MIM) it does not have a clear purpose (can be frozen)
+- NOTE as the transformer has skip connection, the first input will flow till the end untouched.
+- NOTE localmim and freezeout both use epoch count for cosine annealing.